2009, Pam and I were on our way to the Spring National bridge

 location.
 Naturally, my curiosity began to grow as I had two

 hours to imagine all the wonderful things that could be found

 at a Buc-ee's.
 Eventually, we reached Madisonville, Texas and

 the sign that said Turn Here for BUC-EE's!
+Unfortunately, Pam

-unreasonably) that stopping would make us late getting into
+would make us late getting into Houston.

 disappointed and over the next few days I began to tease Pam